garden-rs/garden/doc/src/configuration.md

 The "annex" group definition is: `annex/*`.
 This matches all trees that start with "annex/".
-The "git-all" group has two entries -- `git*` and `cola`.  the first matches all trees that start with "git", and the second one matches "cola" only.
+The "git-all" group has two entries -- `git*` and `cola`.
+The first matches all trees that start with "git", and the second one matches "cola" only.